 Of all the cities I’ve visited in Europe, I liked Barcelona the least.
-Finally a place that I didn’t fall absolutely in love with.
+Finally, a place that I didn’t fall absolutely in love with.
 As a birthday gift to myself (you know I’ll find any excuse to travel more), I planned a trip to this hot and sexy city to get my very first taste of Spain.

 Admittedly, I did have some fun like when I took part in a wine tasting with some other Canadians, randomly stumbled across a quirky flea market, and finally broke my tapas virginity.
 But then I was stripped of my wallet, keys to my flat at home in Berlin, and well … my dignity.
-I’d always figured myself a “street smart” traveller, taking appropriate precautions and then suddenly in less than 30 seconds I was stripped of some of my most precious valuables.
+I’d always figured myself a “street smart” traveler taking appropriate precautions and then suddenly, in less than 30 seconds I was stripped of some of my most precious valuables.
 I came away not liking Barcelona at all, with its nimble and clever pick-pocketing thieves.

-I realize now that I was wrong to let that unfortunate experience cloud my judgement.
+I realize now that I was wrong to let that unfortunate experience cloud my judgment.
 I learned some valuable lessons from that event and hopefully will never find myself under similar circumstances.
 Returning years later for a holiday in Costa Brava, I gave finally the city a second chance.

 First Impressions Of Barcelona In Pictures

 I spent a lovely 24 hours there, having lunch at the 5-star Hotel Arts, and later a tapas dinner with Jade from Vagabond 3.
 The next day I even went shopping at Europe’s largest Sephora which was akin to me having a religious experience when I stocked up on my favourite Makeup Forever supplies.